University of the Elderly Regulations

 IMPORTANT:

-will be strictly respected enrollment order until all vacancies are filled or until July 09, 2023.
-The minimum number of registrations to activate a seminar is 25 students.
+will be strictly respected enrollment order until all vacant places are filled or until November 25, 2025.

 Address of the Secretary of the University for the Elderly: